BMP-TUD/pyCLINE/paper.md

 - **Reduced Complexity for Symbolic Model Identification:** Once nullcline structures are identified, symbolic equations can be inferred using sparse regression techniques, such as sparse identification of nonlinear dynamics (SINDy) [@Brunton2016] or symbolic regression (SR) [@Schmidt2009], with significantly lower computational complexity compared to direct time-series-based approaches.
 - **Bias Reduction through Model-Free Inference:** Unlike traditional white-box methods, CLINE does not rely on predefined candidate terms (e.g., library-based functions), minimizing biases in model formulation and increasing adaptability to diverse systems.

-`pyCLINE` is a Python package that allows to easily set up and use the CLINE method as explained and shown in [@Prokop2025].
-It is based on the Python Torch implementation `pyTorch` [@Paszke2019] and allows to quickly implement the identification of nullcline structures from simulated or measured time series data.
+`pyCLINE` is a Python package that allows one to easily set up and use the CLINE method as explained and shown in @Prokop2025.
+It is based on the Python Torch implementation `pyTorch` [@Paszke2019] and enables rapid identification of nullcline structures from simulated or measured time series data.
-The implementation of `pyCLINE` allows to generate exemplary data sets from scratch, correctly prepare data for training and set up the feed forward neural network for training.
+The implementation of `pyCLINE` can generate exemple data sets from scratch, correctly prepare data for training and set up the feed forward neural network for training.

-`pyCLINE` was designed to be used by researchers experienced with the use of machine learning or laymen that are interested to apply the method to either different models or measured data.
+`pyCLINE` was designed to be used by researchers experienced with the use of machine learning or laymen that are interested in applying the method to either different models or measured data.
-This allows for simple and fast implementation in many fields that are interested in discovering nullcline structures from measured data, that can help develop novel or provide proof for existing models of dynamic (oscillatory) systems.
+This allows for simple and fast implementation in many fields that are interested in discovering nullcline structures from measured data, that can help develop novel or confirm existing models of dynamical (oscillatory) systems.

 ## Methodology

-The main aspects of the CLINE method are explained in [@Prokop2025], nevertheless we provide a brief explanation of the method.
+The main aspects of the CLINE method are explained in @Prokop2025, nevertheless we provide a brief explanation of the method.
 In order to identify nullclines for a set of ordinary differential equations (ODEs) with system variables $u$ and $v$, we have to set the derivative to 0:

 $$u_t = f(u,v) \rightarrow u_t = f(u,v)=0$$
 $$v_t = g(u,v) \rightarrow v_t = g(u,v)=0$$

-The functions of $f$ and $g$ are not know *a priori*.
+The functions of $f$ and $g$ are not known *a priori*.
 However, to learn the functions we can reformulate the nullcline equations to:

 $$u = f^{-1}(v,u_t)\text{ or } v = f^{-1}(u,u_t)$$